top of page

 About the show

-The show is informed by interviews with people from the communities local to my scratch performances - Camden and Bolton-le-Sands - about their own relationships with time.
+An Attempt to Lose Time was informed by interviews with people from the communities local to my scratch performances - Camden and Bolton-le-Sands - about their own relationships with time.
 The narrative is shaped by my transition from living in the city to living on a canal boat in rural Lancashire and how this affected the pace of my life, and I was interested to find out how different environments influence people’s experience of time.

 The result is an interconnected network of ideas, a rumination on time blending the personal and the collective, a questioning of the status quo and an invitation to see time differently.